 5. Brightful

-It offers games, live polls, and Q&As during your meetings.
-Games include popular ones such as Would You Rather, Charades, Trivia, Draw It, and many other lesser-known games.
+It offers games, live polls, and Q&As.
+The games include popular ones such as Would You Rather, Charades, Trivia, and Draw among many others.

-With live Q&A sessions, you can even allow employees to ask their own questions and get answers to issues that have been troubling them.
+The live Q&A sessions can help them get answers to issues that have been troubling them.

 Check Out: How To Win Every Kahoot Game?